-Those are two of the startling conclusions to come from a survey of CFOs, treasurers, and vice presidents of finance that was conducted by the Association for Financial Professionals (AFP) and the Capital Markets Research Center at Georgetown University.
+Those are two of the startling conclusions to come from a survey of chief financial officers, treasurers and vice presidents of finance, conducted by the Association for Financial Professionals (AFP) and the Capital Markets Research Center at Georgetown University.
 The survey took place two years after Congress passed the Gramm-Leach-Bliley Act.
 That act deregulated the financial services industry, permitting commercial and investment banks to enter each other’s businesses.

 Among the survey’s findings: